WICG/display-locking/README.md

 Actions which cause the element to intersect the visibile viewport will also cause activation if neither `skip-viewport-activation` nor `skip-activation` is specified.

+Activation fires a new `beforeactivate` event before the rendering steps that draw updated content to the screen.

 ## Alternatives considered

 The `display:none` CSS property causes content subtrees not to render.
 However, there is no mechanism for User Agent features to cause these subtrees to render.